Saf-ire/Software-Architecture-Exam/readme.md

 ## Postman Collection

-The request made for this exam are inside the folder _Exam_
+The requests made for this exam are inside the folder _Exam_